jbzambon/cnaps_forecast/README.md

 ```
 Now you should have several (25) png images prefixed "cnaps_XX" where XX are the individual frames.

-To create an animation, you need to install ImageMagick and avconv...
+To create an animation, you need to install ImageMagick and ffmpeg...
 ```
 (hr72_panel6) ubuntu@ip-172-31-90-200:~/cnaps$ sudo apt install imagemagick-6.q16
 Do you want to continue?
 [Y/n] Y